raghurama123/CompChemToolBox/README.md

 The program [CheckConnGO.f90](https://github.com/raghurama123/CompChemToolBox/tree/main/CheckConnGO) compares file-1 (SDF file, presumably generated from SMILES using obabel) and file-2 (XYZ generated using DFT optimization) and does statistics about preservation of bond connectivities during geometry optimization.

-We applied such diagnostics to identify QM9 molecules that have underdone re-arrangement during geometry optimization for our paper
+We applied such diagnostics to identify QM9 molecules that have underdone re-arrangement during geometry optimization for our paper:

 ```
   Troubleshooting Unstable Molecules in Chemical Space